 * We tried to use our public node for this experiment, however the fee income was too sporadic, with some network participants regularly paying well above the advertised fee rates by considerable amounts, making the data unreliable

 * Unfortunately we needed to use a log scale for both axis.
 With respect to the fee rate we were unsure of which rates to charge, even which order of magnitude to set, therefore we tried a wide range of fees, from 0.0001% to 0.5% and a log scale was appropriate.
 At the same time, the daily fee income was highly volatile, ranging from 0 satoshis to over 3,000 satoshis.
-Therefore a log scale was most deemed appropriate.
-As the network develops and becomes more reliable and fee market intelligence improves, a linear scale may be more appropriate)
+Therefore a log scale was deemed most appropriate.
+As the network develops and fee market intelligence improves, a linear scale may be more appropriate)

 Fee incomes and investment returns